-Every trustee (or debtor-in-possession) for an individual's bankruptcy estate under chapter 7 or 11 of title 11 of the U.S. Code must file a return if the bankruptcy estate has gross income for the tax year beginning in 1994 of \$5,625 or more.
+Every trustee (or debtor-in-possession) for an individual's bankruptcy estate under chapter 7 or 11 of title 11 of the

+U.S. Code must file a return if the bankruptcy estate has gross income of \$5,775 or more for tax years beginning in 1995.